Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 Trapeze Clothes Hanger

 Here’s a quick way to add another clothes rod in a closet.
-It’s especially useful in a child’s closet, because you can easily adjust the height to accommodate a changing wardrobe and a growing child.
+It’s an especially useful update for a child’s closet, because you can easily adjust the height to accommodate a changing wardrobe and a growing child.
 Use lightweight chain, attached to both the upper and lower rods with screw hooks.
-Squeeze the screw hooks closed with a pliers. — Jim Shephard.
-Find out these amazing additional ways to find more closet space you can do yourself.
+Squeeze the screw hooks closed with a pliers. — Jim Shephard

 Lawn Fertilizer Markers

 So you fertilized your lawn last week, and now you’ve got some streaks of pale grass where you missed, and some really dark streaks where you hit twice.
 To prevent this, use two short lengths of wood as markers.
 Whenever you start a new row from either end of your run, drop a marker at the edge of the line of the fertilizer.
 Aim for the marker as you proceed, and move the marker at each end every time you make a turn.
-It works with a broadcast spreader as well. — Jim Carabetta.
-If you want a lusher lawn, then pull up these 11 tips for a lawn that will make your neighbors green with envy.
+It works with a broadcast spreader as well. — Jim Carabetta

 Help For Losers

-Doesn’t it drive you nuts when you drop a small part on the floor and you can’t find it?
-Here’s help.
-Lay a flashlight on the floor, and beam the light slowly in a circle so it just skims the floor surface.
-The shadow cast by the lost part will help you spot it. — Gary Stewart
+Doesn’t it drive you nuts when you drop a small item on the floor and you can’t find it?
+Here’s some help.
+Lay a flashlight on the floor, and shine the beam slowly in a circle so it just skims the floor surface.
+The shadow cast by the lost item will help you spot it. — Gary Stewart

 Vacuum Accessory Keeper